 Case writing competition: The Case for Women

 In partnership with The Case for Women and Forté, we have launched a case study competition focused on the female case protagonist.
-Entries are now open for September 2020, find out more about how to submit your case.
+Entries are now open for October 2020.

 Women in case studies

-The aim of the competition is to encourage and promote the development of high-quality teaching case material which positively represents real women in leadership positions in the workplace.
+The aim of this competition is to encourage and promote the development of high-quality teaching case material that positively represents real women in leadership positions in the workplace.

 Having 10 years of research on award-winning case papers, Lesley Symons of The Case for Women showed that women protagonists are present in only 11% of award-winning case papers.
 She developed the Symons Test which is used to assess the presence of women in case papers: